 We recommend Bonine.
 One pill the night before and then again one pill the morning prior to diving.
 Everyone who has taken it so far has been super happy with the results but, (disclaimer) as with any medication please check with your doctor prior to taking as results/reaction/dosage may vary.
 Available at Wallmart, ABC stores in Waikiki, and others for about $5.00

-The custom built Catamaran, the Kahala Kai catamaran, is a 40-foot twin hull Coast Guard certified vessel with a 20-foot beam.
-The Catamaran charter boat is fully equipped for comfort, safety, and close to the dive sites for quick trips.
-Some days its only two people but the weekends are usually busy, the Max cap is rated for 30 passengers, but that's rare.
-Really, its plenty of room because its a catamaran and twice as wide as the other scuba diving boats on Oahu.
+Our catamaran, is a 36 foot twin hull vessel with a 13 foot beam and twin 2017 Yamaha 150hp engines.
+The catamaran charter boat is fully equipped for safety and the harbor is close to the dive sites for quick trips.
+Some days its only two or three people but the weekends and summertime are usually busy.
+The USCG was certified the vessel for 28 passengers, but we only bring out 6 scuba divers per charter.

-Wear your swimsuit, and bring along a towel, sunscreen, sunglasses, and payment.
+Wear your swimsuit, bring along a towel, sunscreen, beverages, and sunglasses.
 If you're a certified diver, bring your certification card and log book.
-If you’re a student, bring your crew pack each day.
+If you are a student, bring your crew pack each day.

 Yes.
 We do allow riders to come along with a diver, but The rider will need to pay for his or her boat seat at a substantial discounted rate.